QuentinRa/blog.quentinra.dev/maths/graphs/_examples/properties.md

 #### Is the graph connected?

-No, we got more than one connected component.
+No, we have more than one connected component.
 </div><div>

 #### Create a subgraph $G'$ with $\text{\{a,b,c,d\}}$.